Join us for an Open Day in 2022. Discover more about our courses, explore our facilities and discover why you belong at Kent.

-Teaching in the School of Engineering and Digital Arts has been rated as excellent.
+Teaching in the School of Engineering has been rated as excellent.
 It is taught by a team of experts and industry professionals in the areas of 3D production, online design immersive experiences and interactive applications, and human-computer interaction.
 Most modules consist of a mixture of lectures, seminars, practical workshops and computer sessions.
 All modules are continuously assessed.

 In your first year, you are given a broad grounding in digital design, including content creation, 3D design, virtual environments, and design thinking.

 In the following years, you go on to explore 3D production and simulation, online design, virtual and mixed realities, and interactive environments.

 You also complete a final-year project based on your own interests.
 This could be an interactive or immersive experience, 3D project, or web-based application.
 We often also have a range of briefs for projects students can undertake in association with an industrial partner.